patrickjolliffe/presentations/charset/charset.md

 ^
-BMP - Almost all characters used in modern languages throughout the world SMP - Ancient languages, emoji, music notation, and special symbols.
+BMP - Almost all characters used in modern languages throughout the world SMP ancient/emoji/music/special symbols
-SIP - Rare and historic Chinese characters
+SIP rare & historic chinese
-TIP - Extremely rare Chinese characters
+TIP even rarer chinese
-Reserved for future use
+Future use
 SSP - Special-purpose codes for language tagging and fine-tuning character display Reserved - custom characters used in fonts, software, or private systems”